-The curriculum is developed by the Head of Boarding and Pastoral Care in conjunction with the views of teachers and students.
+The curriculum is developed by the School's Deputy Headteachers in conjunction with the views of teachers and students.
 At Earlscliffe, we will meet the learning objectives and content outlined in the Relationships Education, Relationships & Sex Education and Health Education Guidance.
 All content will be delivered in a timely way and will be age and developmentally appropriate to meet the needs of our pupils, including those pupils with SEND.
-Our Medium Term Plans (MTPs) in all academic departments include reference to PSHE, RSE and SMSC.
-In addition, we deliver regular forums and assemblies focused on RSE topics.
+In addition, we deliver forums and assemblies focused on RSE topics.

 RSE is primarily delivered at Earlscliffe as part of our Personal, Social, Health and Economic (PSHE) education curriculum, which has planned, timetabled lessons across all key stages.
-The Head of Boarding and Pastoral Care works closely with colleagues in all curriculum areas to ensure a holistic and joined up approach to what is taught in RSE.
+The School's Deputy Hedteachers work closely with colleagues in all curriculum areas to ensure a holistic and joined up approach to what is taught in RSE.
 We also supplement learning through using a whole school approach and utilising time outside of the classroom, such as in forums and assemblies.
 RSE will address aspects of relationships and sex in an integrated way within a single topic.
 We also use external agencies where appropriate to deliver aspects of Relationships and Sex Education (see section below).
 The programme will be delivered in a non judgemental, factual way, using the correct medical terms where appropriate (for example when teaching about external body parts).
 School staff will not express or be expected to express their personal views or beliefs when teaching RSE.